How to Write a Resumé That Will Actually Get a Recruiter's Attention

 Don’t write “you are a strategic, innovative self-starter who loves collaboration” on your resumé.
-That's just going to get you an eye roll.

 Instead, tell the facts that make that point.
 Write how you started your own company or launched a project on your own.
 Or how you were in the top 5 percent of salespeople at your company six years in a row.
 Or how you’ve been promoted at every job you’ve ever had.